-The included lens is often sufficient and a great place to start.
+The included lens is often sufficient and a great place to start for travel photos.
 When I purchased my Canon Rebel, it came with two lenses and I used them for years before upgrading to a Standard Zoom Lens (and I bought it used, so it was half the price of a brand new one!).

 Pro Tip: As a beginner photographer, I bought the Canon Rebel Kit – which came complete with useful gizmos and gadgets.
-These fun accessories were helpful in my learning process and we highly recommend purchasing a complete kit if you are buying your first DSLR camera!
+These fun accessories were helpful in my learning process and we highly recommend purchasing a complete kit if you are buying your first DSLR camera for travel!

 #5 A Hobby for Travel and At Home

-One of the things we love about taking photos in foreign places is that it encourages us to see things in a different perspective.
+One of the things we love about taking photos while traveling to foreign places is that it encourages us to see things in a different perspective.
 When we look through the viewfinder, we don’t just snap pictures of the sights to check off our list, but we attempt to capture the moment, the people, the atmosphere.

 Travel is our passion; there is nothing we love more than boarding a flight and jetting off to new adventures.
 However, when travel is not possible, photography can be a fun local hobby, too – and a real opportunity to get more use out of your investment.
-Besides, practicing at home will help you hone your photography skills for your next trip!
+Besides, practicing at home will help you hone your travel photography skills for your next trip!

 We Want To Know: Have you purchased a travel camera?
 Which camera for travel did you buy?
 What do you love about it?
 Tell us in the comments below!